mpenet/legba/README.md

 ### Notes

-You don't have to do any JSON marshaling, if the content-type is application/json we will read data as such, same goes for writing.
-Given the validation library needs the data to be parsed, we preserve this work and re-use the parsed content as much as possible. networknt/json-schema-validator relies heavily on Jackson, so we re-use facilites provided by it.
+You don't have to do any JSON marshaling, if the content-type is of application/json type we will read data as such, same goes for writing.
+Given the validation library needs the data to be parsed, we preserve this work and re-use the parsed content.

-Currently routing is performed via reitit, but we don't want to tie ourselves to it longer term, so that might change eventually.

 ### Documentation